 Usually it’s mothers, girlfriends, or wives who call me at 2 AM.
 Sometimes fathers, brothers, even grandparents step up.
 Any adult can post bond for someone else, but whoever signs becomes responsible.

 If your person skips court, that responsibility falls on the signer.
-That’s why choosing the right jail bond company matters—we make sure everyone understands what they’re agreeing to before signing.
+That’s why choosing the right jail bond company matters.
+We make sure everyone understands what they’re agreeing to before signing.

 Co-signers need ID, proof of income, and sometimes collateral depending on bond amount and charges.
 We’ve had grandmothers from Alamo Heights put up houses, brothers from the West Side use pickup trucks, families from Terrell Hills step up when needed.
 Family takes care of family, but understand the commitment you’re making.